Have you ever done this for 90 minutes before?

 The dentist and the nurse were having a great crack, and you know out of politeness, and to be part of the gang, you have to nod your head and smile a little when something amusing is said, this is the face I pulled when required:

+Notice the slight upturn of the mouth at the edge.
 The strain of that almost split my cheeks clean in two.

-After about 80 mins of talking about holidays and Corrie, the dentist turned to her nurse friend and said:
+After about 80 minutes of talking about holidays and Corrie, the dentist turned to her nurse friend and said:

 ‘Look Susan, we’d better get on with this or he’ll permanently lose the feeling in the right side of his face.’